Distance Discipline – Luke Parker at the Brighton Marathon 2025

 🎯 Objective

-To complete a coastal road marathon with steady pacing, wind adaptation, and mental resilience—marking Luke’s longest run to date and a key benchmark for future endurance goals.
+To complete the coastal Brighton marathon with steady pacing, wind adaptation, and mental resilience—marking Luke’s longest run to date and a key benchmark for future endurance goals.

 🏃 Athlete Profile – Luke Parker